Steam Support cannot modify trading or Steam Community Market restrictions, regardless of the circumstances under which an account became restricted.

 When selecting an item to sell on the Community Market, only items that are eligible to be sold will be visible.
 Steam Support is unable to modify items in your inventory to allow them to be sold on the Community Market.

 Sellers will always list items for sale in the native currency of their Steam Wallet, and buyers will always see Community Market prices expressed in the native currency of their Steam Wallet.
 For items listed for sale in a different currency than the buyer's Steam Wallet currency, we apply an exchange rate which we update daily.
 You must be signed into your Steam account to view the correct currency.
 If you do not see your local currency on the Community Market this is likely due to never funding your Steam Wallet on the account.
-You can find out more how to fund your Steam Wallet by visiting the Steam Wallet FAQ.
+You can find out more on how to fund your Steam Wallet by visiting the Steam Wallet FAQ.

 Your Community Market history is accessible from the top of the Community Market home page, as well as from your Account Details page in the Steam Store.
 A receipt for each transaction will also be emailed to you.